The Outfield: Bangin’

 In 1987, Bangin, their second album was released.
 The album did not achieve the acclaim of Play Deep, but it spawned a top 40 single, "Since You've Been Gone" (not to be confused with the 1970s Rainbow and Head East hit of the same name), which also hit No. 11 on the Billboard Mainstream Rock Songs chart.
 Furthermore, the Outfield had a minor radio/MTV hit with "No Surrender".
 The album sold reasonably well and was certified gold in the United States.
 A U.S. summer tour opening for Night Ranger followed.

 Voices of Babylon

-For the group's third album, 1989's Voices of Babylon, a new producer David Kahne and sound was adopted.
+For the group's third album, 1989's Voices of Babylon, a new producer, David Kahne, and sound were adopted.
 The title track was a top 25 single and was No. 2 on the Billboard Mainstream Rock Songs chart.
-The follow-up song, "My Paradise", was a mid-sized album-rock hit reaching No. 34 on the Billboard Mainstream Rock Songs chart, but overall the group's popularity continued to decline.
+The follow-up song, "My Paradise", was a modest album-rock hit reaching No. 34 on the Billboard Mainstream Rock Songs chart, but overall the group's popularity continued to decline.